 Mike Beagle, on whose property they were gathered, Dick Hentze, Tim Lillebo, James Montieth, Tony Heckard, Michelle Halle and Brian Maguire set out to create a grassroots organization focused not on protecting one specific species, river or hunting area but on ecosystem-wide conservation across the continent.
-They wanted to create a voice for the silent wilderness.
+They wanted to create a voice for North America's public lands and waters.

-Fourteen years later, more than 23,000 faces are gathered around that campfire, around that idea.
-That wilderness voice can be heard from the lonely tundra of Alaska to the raucous chambers of Congress in Washington, D.C.
-Backcountry Hunters & Anglers is now, more than ever, advancing positive change for our nation’s hunting and fishing heritage.
+Years later, many thousands of faces are gathered around that campfire, around that idea.
+The backcountry voice can be heard from the lonely tundra of Alaska to the raucous chambers of Congress in Washington, D.C.
+Backcountry Hunters & Anglers is now, more than ever, advancing positive change for North America's hunting and fishing heritage.

 Backcountry Hunters & Anglers is the voice for our wild public lands, waters and wildlife.